PNWS/PNWS/README.md

 Foam strip to improve comfort:			1x [128836 FACESHIELD FOAM](https://github.com/mrjonny2/PNWS/tree/master/128827-02%20FABRICATION%20PACKAGE/128836%20FACESHIELD%20FOAM)
 Print Cloth Ties:				2x [128835-01 FACESHIELD CLOTH TIE A.1 Released.stl](https://github.com/mrjonny2/PNWS/blob/master/128827-02%20FABRICATION%20PACKAGE/128835%20FACESHIELD%20CLOTH%20TIE/128835-01%20FACESHIELD%20CLOTH%20TIE%20A.1%20Released.stl)

+### Are any sliced files ready for my printer or ply cutter?

+Yes!
+Please look at the [Sliced Files folder](https://github.com/mrjonny2/PNWS/tree/master/Sliced%20Files).
+If you would like to contribute to these please reach out and we can get them added.

 ### What are the Cloth Ties?
 If you can't get stretchy fabrics or button hole elastic use two cloth ties and any fabric or elastic to make a headband.